Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 6. Displaying Package Information

-You can find a lot of information about a package by using the info sub-command of yum.
+You can find a lot of information about a package using the info sub-command of yum.
 This is essential for making sure you’re not installing any harmful applications in your workstation or remote servers.

 $ sudo yum info PACKAGE-NAME